UCSD-E4E/acoustic-multiclass-training/documentation/config_parameters.md

 `file_name_col`: Name of the column with the name of the file the chunk came from\
 `manual_id_col`: Name of the column with the manual id of the chunk

 ## Audio parameters
 `chunk_length`: Chunk length in seconds\
 `sample_rate`: Target sample rate for loading clips

 ## System parameters
-`cpu_preprocessing`: Determines whether mixup augmentation is performed on cpu or not.
-Should never be changed.\
+`prepros_device`: Device that preprocessing occurs on.
+Should never be changed from `"cpu"` unless CPU processing is limited.\
+`device`: Determines device that training is performed on.
+If `"auto"`, will default to `"cuda"` if available, or `"cpu"` if not.\
-`jobs`: Number of multiprocessing jobs\
+`jobs`: Number of multiprocessing jobs for data loader\
 `mixed_precision`: Use mixed precision in model training

 ## Training and model parameters